 The Rochester Hills Public Library provides resources to inform, educate, enlighten and entertain the people of our community.

-The Rochester Women’s Club recognized the need for public support of a library, and was able to obtain passage of a millage to support the establishment of the Avon Township Free Public Library.
-The library opened on February 7, 1925, in the Rochester National Bank Building (Fourth Street at Main).
+The club recognized the need for public support of a library and successfully passed a millage to support the Avon Township Free Public Library.
+The library opened on Feb.
+7, 1925, in the Rochester National Bank Building at Fourth Street and Main Street.

 Current Library (1992-present)

-The Woman's National Farm & Garden Association, Rochester Branch, has planted annuals on the library grounds for many years.
-In special honor of the new library, they purchased the Camperdown elm tree that can be seen in front of the auditorium of the new building.
-These special trees are specially grafted with a technique that puts the root system of the tree on top, giving the tree its distinctive shape.
-The library had originally hoped to move the Camperdown elms from the old location, but the cost of $25,000 per tree and the risk of destroying the trees was too great.
-Instead, the library retained the pen and ink sketch of one of the trees as its official logo instead.
+In honor of the new library, the Woman's National Farm & Garden Association, Rochester Branch, purchased a Camperdown elm tree and planted it in front of the building.
+These special trees are grafted with a technique that puts the root system of the tree on top, giving the tree its distinctive shape.
+The library had hoped to move the original Camperdown elms from the former library location on University, but the cost of moving each tree and the risk of destroying them was too great.
+The library continues to showcase the tree in its official logo.